 Conde Nast’s chairman Jonathan Newhouse “gives a speech like a character from the Godfather…as with Mafia families some members have always disappeared from the picture in mysterious circumstances”.

 Is Shulman planning to leave the Conde Nast stage and become a full-time novelist?
 Maybe that’s why she has allowed herself to be hilariously indiscreet?

-Sales of her two novels she’s are not going well, and her Instagram posts don’t get that many likes.
-I can’t imagine Anna Wintour admitting that even in a private diary.
+Sales of her two novels are not going well, and her Instagram posts don’t get that many likes.
+I can’t imagine Anna Wintour admitting that, even in a private diary.

 Sometimes it takes confidence to share failure and Shulman’s diary contains a glimpse of the ruthless eye essential for good fiction.
 Her description of being sexually assaulted by a strange man in a park is priceless.